 Section 2.
 Arbitration.
-If the mediation does not result in a mutually satisfactory compromise, then the matter shall be resolved by arbitration by a single arbitrator, and such procedure shall be the sole and exclusive remedy for such matters.
+If the mediation does not result in a mutually satisfactory compromise, then the matter shall be resolved by arbitration, and such procedure shall be the sole and exclusive remedy for such matters, except for the pursuit of injunctive or equitable relief.
+Unless the parties agree upon a single arbitrator, the arbitration panel shall consist of three (3) persons.
 The arbitration shall be conducted in accordance with the rules of the American Arbitration Association seated in Livingston County, Michigan, with such variations as the parties and arbitrators unanimously accept.
 The arbitrators' award shall be final and binding.
 A judgment on the award rendered by the arbitrators may be entered in any court having appropriate jurisdiction, by any party, without the consent of the other party.
 The losing party shall pay the cost of arbitration, not including attorney fees.
 It shall be within the discretion and purview of the arbitrator or arbitration panel to award reasonable attorney fees to the prevailing party.
 The prevailing party shall be defined as the party who prevails in total.